dell/csm-docs/content/docs/authorization/Backup and Restore/helm/_index.md

 Storage data is stored in the `karavi-storage-secret` Secret.

+### Steps to execute in the existing Authorization deployment

 1. Save the storage data by saving the `karavi-storage-secret` Secret to a file.

 ```
 kubectl -n <authorization-namespace> get secret karavi-storage-secret -o yaml > storage.yaml
 ```

-2. In the deployment of Authorization that you want to restore, delete the existing `karavi-storage-secret` secret.
+### Steps to execute in the Authorization deployment to restore

+1. Delete the existing `karavi-storage-secret` secret.

 ```
 kubectl -n <authorization-namespace> delete secret karavi-storage-secret
 ```

-3. In the deployment of Authorization that you want to restore, apply the file containing the storage data created in step 1.
+2. Apply the file containing the storage data created in step 1.

 ```
 kubectl apply -f storage.yaml
 ```

-4. In the deployment of Authorization that you want to restore, restart the `proxy-server` deployment.
+3. Restart the `proxy-server` deployment.

 ```
 kubectl -n <authorization-namespace> rollout restart deploy/proxy-server